Addressing 21st Century Essentials

 - Enhance web presence to utilize web 2.0 tools and improve communication with families and the community

 - Provide staff development opportunities to train staff on new technologies

 District Technology Support

-The District Technology Services (DTS) Department and HelpDesk, located at Roseville Area High School, provides technology and information systems support to 1200 staff members, 7,000 students, 11 schools, and over 2,500 computers in the district.
+The District Technology Services (DTS) Department and HelpDesk, located at Roseville Area High School, provides technology and information systems support to 1400 staff members, 7,500 students and 12 schools.
 The department also provides first-level support to the high school's teachers and students, computer labs, and other media and telephone systems.
-Each year, the unit is involved in major projects such as the district's flipped classroom and grade 7-8 iPad initiatives.
+Each year, the unit is involved in major projects such as the district's flipped classroom and 1 : 1 iPad Program .

 Roseville Area Schools provides staff and students with access to a variety of technology resources in all buildings.
 For more information and questions about the services available, please contact the individual schools or the individual building technology support staff.
 Services include: